Fully Funded MFA Programs

 Benefits Offered: Tuition

-University of Miami's MFA program is a two-year program with a third-year option.
-As a program that prides itself in being located in a metropolis of polyglot communities, this program places special emphasis on multilingual craft and gives writers a unique opportunity to hone their abilities in a vibrant multicultural city.
-This multicultural, multilingual approach allows students to write from different linguistic modalities such as regional dialects, slang, and technical jargon.
+University of Miamis MFA is a program that prides itself in being located in a metropolis of polyglot communities this program places special emphasis on multilingual craft and gives writers a unique opportunity to hone their abilities in a vibrant multicultural city.
+This multicultural and multilingual approach allows students to write from different linguistic modalities such as regional dialects, and slang, and technical jargon.
 Students are encouraged to go beyond superficial language patterns and to really delve into the unique culture and history of different linguistic backgrounds.
 The James Michener Fellowships and Teaching Assistantships support all graduate students in the program.
 MFA students are required to teach one section of Introduction to Creative Writing per semester during their second year of the program.
-During the optional third year, students are required to teach two sections of composition per semester and will receive faculty mentorship towards professional development.
+During the optional third year students are required to teach two sections of composition per semester and will receive faculty mentorship towards professional development.

 Arizona State University